hzeller/beagleg/README.md

 ## Getting started
 Before you can use beagleg and get meaningful outputs on the GPIO pins, we have to tell the pin multiplexer to connect them to the output pins.
-For that, just run the beagleg-cape-pinmux.sh script that installs the device overlay.
+For that, just run the start-devicetree-overlay.sh script with your hardware to install the device overlay.

-    sudo ./beagleg-cape-pinmux.sh
+    sudo hardware/start-devicetree-overlay.sh hardware/BUMPS/BeagleG.dts

-See below to enable the cape at boot time.
+See the [Hardware page](./hardware) how to enable the cape at boot time.

 ## Machine control binary
 To control a machine with G-Code, use the `machine-control` binary.